-Mark 16:16, the manuscript in the Greek is not a genuine part of Mark’s gospel.
+Mark 16:16, the manuscript in Greek is not a genuine part of Mark’s gospel.

 This is a valid condition for salvation when understood as a synonym for faith.

-It is a false addition to faith when understood as a prerequisite, requiring the cleansing of the life in order to be saved.
+It is a false addition to faith when understood as a prerequisite, requiring the cleansing of life to be saved.

 Note definitions of Greek words below.